What is a Parked Domain?

 The good thing is that you can hire a professional domain broker to handle the negotiation for you.
 Professional brokers already have experience in negotiating domain name sales, so they can hammer out financial terms with the owner and get you the domain for a reasonable price.
 They can also handle the domain transfer to your registrar while you sit back and relax.
 The broker will collect a fee for their service, either a fixed fee, a commission, or a mix of both.

-Add On Domain vs. Parked Domain
+Add On Domains vs. Parked Domains – What’s the Difference?

 You can always create a parked domain or add-on domain for your primary website.
-A parked domain is a simple domain that you point to your primary domain name; Whenever a user types in this second domain, they’ll be redirected to your primary domain.
+A parked domain is a simple domain that you point to your primary domain name; whenever a user types in this second domain, they’ll be redirected to your primary domain.
 They are usually variations of your primary domain name that can confuse users.
 For example, amzn.com and amzon.com would both redirect to Amazon.com.

 An add-on domain is a second or additional domain hosted in the same control panel as the first.
 You can choose which directory the add-on domain points to.
 For example, if you put the second domain in a directory called “domain2”, it can be accessed by typing domain2.com or domain2.domain1.com on your web browser.